 - (a) Applicability.
-A soil management plan may be required by the Secretary in the following instances: - (1) When soil management is necessary prior to meeting the objectives of Subchapter 3. - (2) The site is exempt from corrective action in accordance with § 35-602, and a project is being conducted where contaminated soil may be encountered or generated. - (3) The site has received a Site Management Activity Completed designation or Certificate of Completion that includes a land use restriction in a designated area. -A project is being conducted in the designated area where residual contamination may be encountered. - (4) A public works or linear construction project is being proposed where contaminated soil may be encountered or generated. - (5) A construction or redevelopment project is being conducted by an impacted third party who is not a PRP under 10 V.S.A. § 6615 and contaminated soil may be encountered. - (6) A construction or redevelopment project is being conducted in an area with historical fill. - (7) When source removal is determined to be feasible during a-UST system upgrades or removals removal. - (b) Plan content requirements.
-A soil management plan shall include the following: - (1) Description of project. - (2) Goals and objectives.
+A soil management plan may be required by the Secretary in the following instances: - (1) When soil management is necessary prior to meeting the objectives of Subchapter 3. - (2) The site is exempt from corrective action in accordance with § 35-602, and a project is being conducted where contaminated soil may be encountered or generated. - (3) The site has received a Site Management Activity Completed designation or Certificate of Completion that includes a land use restriction in a designated area.
+A project is being conducted in the designated area where residual contamination may be encountered. - (4) A public works or linear construction project is being proposed where contaminated soil may be encountered or generated. - (5) A construction or redevelopment project is being conducted by an impacted third party who is not a PRP under 10 V.S.A. § 6615 and contaminated soil may be encountered. - (6) A construction or redevelopment project is being conducted in an area with historical fill. - (7) When source removal is determined to be feasible during UST system upgrades or removals. - (b) Plan content requirements.
+A soil management plan shall include the following: - (1) Description of project. - (2) Goals and objectives. - (3) Description of contamination (source, type, volume, area) to be encountered during the project, including groundwater.

-- (3) Description of contamination (source, type, volume, area) to be encountered during the project, including groundwater.
-Contaminated groundwater which may be encountered during soil excavation must be included. - (4) A discussion of any waste material that will be generated by the project- - (5) A plan for managing contaminated soil in accordance with § 35-803, and if applicable, a plan for managing contaminated groundwater. - (6) Description of environmental Exeavation oversight to be performed during construction. - (7) Soil and soil stockpile inspection frequency. - (8) Project schedule. - (9) Description of how the site will be restored upon project completion. - (10) An updated set of maps per § 35-306(b)(14) or as otherwise directed by the Secretary. - (11) List of contractors and contact information. - (c) Plan approval.
-A soil management plan shall be approved by the Secretary prior to implementation. -The Secretary shall only approve, in writing, a soil management plan upon finding: - (1) The plan meets degree and extent of contaminated soil, in the requirements in area requiring excavation for proper treatment or disposal, has been delineated in a precharacterization or site investigation report and has been determined to be non-hazardous.
-The pre-characterization report shall include the elements as outlined in § 35-804306(b)), or as directed by the Secretary.
+- (4) A discussion of any waste material that will be generated by the project. - (5) A plan for managing contaminated soil in accordance with § 35-803, and if applicable, a plan for managing contaminated groundwater. - (6) Description of environmental oversight to be performed during construction. - (7) Soil stockpile inspection frequency. - (8) Project schedule. - (9) Description of how the site will be restored upon project completion. - (10) An updated set of maps per § 35-306(b)(14) or as otherwise directed by the Secretary. - (11) List of contractors and contact information. - (c) Plan approval.
+A soil management plan shall be approved by the Secretary prior to implementation.
+The Secretary shall only approve, in writing, a soil management plan upon finding: - (1) The plan meets the requirements in § 35-804(b).
 Additional site investigation and corrective action may be required. - (2) The planned construction or redevelopment project/activity will not worsen any existing contamination on the site, or cause impacts to receptors. - (d) Completion report.
-Certification of completion.
 Following implementation of the soil management plan the PRP shall, within 90 days of completion, provide documentation to the Secretary demonstrating that the work has been completed in accordance with § 35-804(b).
-If soils were transported off-siteoffsite, the PRP shall also provide disposal documentation including waste manifest and bill of lading.
+If soils were transported off-site, the PRP shall also provide disposal documentation including waste manifest and bill of lading.

-§ 35-805. §35-805 DEVELOPMENT SOILS
+§ 35-805.
+DEVELOPMENT SOILS